Thankfully, mystery shopper jobs aren’t exactly like that. Yes, you’ll need to be undercover, but you just need to act as a normal customer would.

-Becoming a mystery shopper is easy for anyone who wants to make money on the side.
+It’s easy for anyone to become a mystery shopper if you want to make money on the side.

 Let’s take a look at this awesome side hustle idea and get you set up to make extra money with the best legitimate mystery shopping companies out there.

 What is a Mystery Shopper?

 Let’s pretend that you own a company.
 You can’t be there all the time, but you want to know how it’s being run without you there.

 So what do you do?
 You hire mystery shoppers to go do some mystery shopping services and scope things out for you!